 For example, when we started working out together, Ryan was introduced to running and mixed martial arts, and Alex was introduced to yoga and weight lifting.
 Alex hated yoga, and so did I. But as they say in China, “One more inch of extension adds ten more years of life.”

 We knew we needed yoga to prevent injury and maintain flexibility while increasing strength.
-So, we started with a two-week plan that has evolved into a Couple’s Yoga Challenge.
-If you’re not ready for the challenge but want to experiment with your partner, give these 23 couple’s yoga poses a try.
+So, we started with a simple two-week plan that has evolved into the creation of our own couples yoga program!

-For us, the best way to stay consistent and change up our workout program every 2-3 months is by following streamed workouts through Beachbody On Demand.
+For us, the best way to stay consistent and change up our workout program every 2-3 months is by following streamed workouts through BODi.

 4. Improved Relationship